No booking fees on the app

 How much does it cost for a train from Leeds to Edinburgh?

-Utilise the TrainPal app or website to its fullest potential.
-Our Train Journey Planner is a top-notch online tool for planning your trips.
-Just enter your departure and arrival cities or stations.
-Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
-Find the best train route from Leeds to Edinburgh.
+Make full use of the TrainPal app or website.
+Our Train Journey Planner is an excellent online planning tool.
+Simply fill in the cities or stations you depart from and arrive at.
+Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
+You can get the best train route from Leeds to Edinburgh.

 What is the fastest train from Leeds to Edinburgh?